 Rides & Attractions

 There’s plenty of fun to be had at a slower pace, too.
-Little ones can experience their own thrills with rides like the Zoom Coaster, Toon Cars and nostalgic Big Pink Slide.
+Little ones can experience their own thrills with rides like the Zoom Coaster, Toon Cars and the nostalgic Big Pink Slide.
 Taller visitors who aren’t looking for high speeds or death-defying drops will enjoy the vintage carousel, which dates back to 1911 and features hand-carved horses, along with stunning views of the Willamette River and downtown Portland from the top of the Ferris wheel.